 SNAP and Medicaid

-Due to COVID-19, all SNAP recipients will get the maximum amount for their household size for July.
-The July amount will be added by July 15.
+Due to COVID-19, all SNAP recipients will get the maximum amount for their household size for September.
 You can see the maximum monthly SNAP amounts based on family size here.

 Medicaid CHIP COVID-19 Information Sessions

 Hear about the actions taken to implement federal flexibilities in response to the COVID-19 pandemic, including the 1135, Appendix K and 1115 options.
 Learn more.

 This page provides information to Texans receiving HHS services.
 HHS has provided guidance to child care facilities, long-term care facilities, and other entities that our agency regulates.
 You can find that guidance here.

 This is a rapidly evolving situation and information will be updated as it becomes available.
 Check back often for the latest details and what you need to know about COVID‑19.
 See also the DSHS website for the latest developments on COVID‑19.

 Visit the Area Agencies on Aging page for more information on Area Agencies on Aging and COVID-19.

 While many are concerned with the coronavirus specifically, difficult feelings can also emerge due to uncertainty about financial and employment circumstances; stressors like grief and loss, decision-making and school and child care closures; and adjusting to what some are referring to as the “new normal.”

 In a statewide response to COVID-19, multiple local mental health authorities are providing crisis counseling services to all persons seeking mental health support and referral services.
 All persons seeking services may also call the statewide COVID-19 Mental Health Support Line (PDF), 833-986-1919, available 24 hours a day, 7 days a week, or contact their local mental health authority for assistance.